lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ![Decision Tree](/images/decision_tree.png)
 <h3 id="2.4">2.4 Neural Network</h3>

 Unlike the logistic or decision tree model, the neural network model is trained on 100 different dynamically generated datasets for 100 different `target song`s and `target playlist`s.
 This method is used instead of splitting the dataset into multiple batches, because the liklihood of creating batches of a good representation of hits and misses is low in such a skewed dataset.
-The classes are given different weights with 0 being weighted .11 and 1 being weighted .89.
+The classes are also given different weights with 0 being weighted .11 and 1 being weighted .89.

 ```python
 # set input_size as number of predictors and num_class as 1 for binary